rachaelbay/Yellow-Warbler-Climate-Tracking/README.md

 OriGen.R - *creates probability surfaces for wintering individuals*
 Morphology.R - *test for morphological correlates of precipitation with the Wiedenfeld 1991 data*
 ClimateMatchingAnalysis.R - *test for correlation between breeding and wintering climate*
+FormatBBSdata.R - *extract yellow warbler counts from BBS data and format for JAGS input*